Homesteading Life with Sue & Steve

 You can, of course, also use canned or reconstituted dried vegetables.
 I particularly like cooked dried beans, for texture and food value.
 Or green peas or snap beans.
 Drain and add.

 Tear up your greens and let them join the party.
+If you end up with more than you need just save leftovers for the next meal.

-Add vinegar dressing to the salad a spoonful at a time, mixing well and tasting before adding more.
+Add your dressing to the salad a spoonful at a time, mixing well and tasting before adding more.
 It’s easy to drown the salad in vinegar if you just dump it on.
 A salad heavy on potatoes or rice will take more; heavy on greens will take less.

 You can add gravy stuff if you want, of course, but don’t be afraid to just let this dish stand on its own.
 Add a little salt maybe, a little pepper.
 If the main ingredient is potatoes, I like to add chopped pickles.
 Cheese is popular, but don’t overdo it.
 It’s insulting to the vegetables, and you do want your vegetables to be happy.
 If you want cheese with the meal, consider having it on the side instead of on top.

 Any type of grain can accompany this meal, cooked whole (rice, wheat, hulled barley), or bread (whole wheat, cornbread, flat bread).
+Any leftovers usually find their way into this dinner dish.

 And speaking of fruit-- STRAWBERRIES.
 This is a crop that will need little urging for many, if not most, people.
 If you don’t have time or inclination to take care of a large plot, grow a small patch.
 Forget baking and freezing and preserving.
 What better reward for getting into your garden to pick dinner than a handful of ripe, fresh, juicy strawberries?
 If there are any left after you are through rewarding yourself, bring a small basket of them in for desert or between-meal snack.
 You don’t need a heaping bowl-full.
 If you only have a few, serve a few.
 Such simple elegance doesn’t need quantity.
 Quality will well suffice.